mahajansanjana/speed-reader/README.md

 # Speed Reader

-As a way to learn React, I wanted to create a simple app.
-I decided to create a web app for speed reading.
-It allows the user to copy in their desired text and read it at their choice of words per minute.
+I wanted to create a simple web application to learn React.js.
+I decided to create a speed reading app that allows the user to copy in their desired text and read it at their choice of words per minute.
 Check it out: https://speed-reader-c03f8.web.app/